Umuzi-org/Tilde/automarker_2/README.md

 1. Install your dependencies

-First install python3.10 and pipenv then:
+First, install python3.10 and pipenv then:

 ```
 pipenv install